RandoOnSteam/repacklibs/README.md

 	4. Abstraction to character type used

-Here's the new list of defines and functions you'll need to make before including the header
+Here's a list of defines and functions you'll need to make before including the header

 ```c
 #define STB_TEXTEDIT_KEYTYPE size_t